cassidoo/HTML-CSS-Tutorial/README.md

 ####Colors

 Alrighty.
 Let's get frisky.
-Open up the Styles folder and the file style1.html.
+Open up the **3 - Styles**  folder and the file style1.html.
 You might notice that this file is pretty bland right now, but that's what we're gonna fix.
 Be patient, my grasshopper.

 Add this line of code in the `<body>` somewhere below the header tags (I made a lot for fun...): `<p style="color: red">This text is hot like my body</p>`